-Do read the "Communication and Visibility Manual for EU External Actions" (2010) and its templates.
+Do read the Communication and Visibility Requirements for EU External Actions.
 The manual sets out requirements and guidelines for written materials, press conferences, presentations, invitations, signs, panels and plaques and all other tools to highlight EU participation.

 Alongside compulsory elements, you are encouraged to create your project's visual identity making it unique and recognisable to your audiences.
 However, in all cases, your project and activities should be presented as donations of the European Union loud and clear.